licium/OCCP/docs/main.md

 rights of content that has been published on their platforms or uploaded by the users of their services.
-It is almost impossible that the requirements of the Directive can be implemented in national laws without technology for automated content identification and automated retrieval of basic and verifiable metadata and rights management information.
+It is almost impossible that the requirements of the Directive can be implemented in national laws without smart technology for automated content identification and automated retrieval of basic and verifiable metadata and rights management information.